-The card also comes with 18 months 0% on balance transfers (1.49% fee) and for the first three months, any purchases you make will also be interest-free.
-However, be warned that after these introductory periods you will be charged a representative APR (the annual cost of interest and charges) of at least 17.8%.
+The card also comes with a three-month interest-free period on purchases.

+However, be warned that after these introductory period you will be charged a representative APR (the annual cost of interest and charges) of at least 17.8%.

 Halifax Clarity credit card

 The Halifax Clarity card won't charge you for purchases anywhere in the world and the representative APR is only 12.9%.

 If you make any cash withdrawals, you won't be charged a fee but you will be charged interest from the date the withdrawal is made – so you should still avoiding using this card at an ATM if at all possible.

 Aqua Advance MasterCard

 The Aqua Advance MasterCard is also designed for people with a less than perfect credit rating, but is also a very good piece of plastic for taking abroad as there are no fees for foreign purchases.

 However, as it a card aimed at people looking to rebuild their credit score, it comes with a very hefty representative APR of 34.9% – so make sure you pay off your balance in full each month.

 Compare cards that don't charge foreign usage fees

 If you're aged 50 or over, the Saga Platinum credit card will also let you sidestep foreign currency fees when you use your card for spending overseas.
 There's also nine months of interest-free spending and balance transfers (3% fee) with this card.
 Just bear in mind that after this point, you'll be charged interest of at least 11.9%.